 1 – Mount Elbert

-The state’s highest peak, the pride of Rockies and the second highest summit in lower 48 states has a rather lackluster name more suited for a lazy hound dog.
+The state’s highest peak, the pride of the Rockies, and the second-highest summit in the lower 48 states has a rather lackluster name more suited for a lazy hound dog.
 Even if enunciated with a French flair, ehl – BEAR, this 14,440 ft. mountain deserves better.
 Samuel Hitt Elbert (another Ohioan!) was a territorial governor whose heavy-handed policies brought about the still-controversial Brunot Treaty.
-This document basically gave white men railroad and mining rights in native Ute territory, and gave the Utes a hearty handshake and a ten minute head start to get out.
+This document basically gave white men railroad and mining rights in native Ute territory and gave the Utes a hearty handshake and a ten-minute head start to get out.
 Grateful mine owners bestowed Elbert’s name on the peak for his “negotiating” skills.

 More trivia: Samuel Elbert married one Josephine Evans, whose father John Evans (born in Ohio) has a 14,000 ft. and a 13,000 ft. foot mountain named after him.
 Evans’ infamy lives on thanks to his part in orchestrating the Sand Creek Massacre.